Why do we think Guston made paintings like these? This becomes a question, too, about how we are compelled, how we respond.

 But the young man could have meant his “had to” as a social explanation.
 If you were a young artist starting out in the midst of the Great Depression, you painted murals, first for the John Reed Club and in Mexico with the help of David Siqueiros, and then for the WPA (example at right).
 And if you were an ambitious painter after the Second World War or wished to survive in McCarthy’s America, you didn’t paint political murals or other kinds of figurative work, you came to New York with a changed name and became some version of an Abstract Expressionist.
 Then, when you had secured a reputation, a comfortable home and studio, and when the country was in a more progressive phase, you might—with a certain daring and dismay—make your way back to a kind of work that had once meant so much to you, done so much for you.

-I confess to being currently under the influence of Marci Begleiter’s documentary Eva Hesse (2016).
+I confess to being currently under the influence of Eva Hesse, Marci Begleiter’s about that sculptor.
 It gives the impression that what Hesse wanted to express and explore had little to do with Minimalism, but, when she was trying to become a prominent artist, Minimalism was a hot style, and some of her best friends were Minimalists, so she found a way to fit her work, somewhat, into a Minimalist mold (the synthesis gaining the name Postminimalism).
 It is not impossible that if Hesse had lived rather longer than she did, she might have had a Guston-like moment.
 Become prominent, selling well, she might have made a more complete break from the movement that had helped her root herself in the zeitgeist and make a name for herself.

 In her memoir of her father, Guston’s daughter recalls him, in the last year of his life, being asked about his changes in style: murals-Abstract-figurative again.